Kodrick/oddisy_documentation/oddisy-documentation/docs/Concepts/entry_fields.md

 ## What is an Entry Field

-Entry fields provide a way of storing information about your entries.
+Entry fields provide a way of storing information about your Entry.

 ## Types